Feedback Print Email

 After a detailed review of state and local housing policies, we've identified six broad roles that state and local governments can play to make housing more affordable.
 Because housing problems are complex, most communities with housing challenges will want to consider a comprehensive approach that includes policies within all or nearly all of these categories.
 Click on each category to go to the corresponding section of the policy Toolbox:

-• Capitalize on Market Activity -- By tapping the increased tax revenue associated with rising property values or providing incentives or requirements to include a modest number of affordable homes within new developments, communities can ride the tide of a strong market to expand the supply of affordable homes.
-Communities with softer housing markets can capitalize on market activity they generate through tax incentives.
+• Capitalize on Market Activity -- During times of strong housing markets, communities can tap the increased tax revenue associated with rising property values or provide incentives or requirements to include a modest number of affordable homes within new developments.
+Communities can ride the tide of a strong market to expand the supply of affordable homes.
+During times of weaker housing markets, communities can capitalize on market activity they generate through tax incentives.
+During these times, communities can use the policies in this section to ensure that affordable homes will continue to be a part of the local housing landscape when market-rate development resumes.

 • Preserve and Recycle Resources -- By recycling downpayment assistance (rather than providing grants), and using shared equity homeownership strategies, communities can help preserve the buying power of government subsidies and maintain long-term affordability.
 This category also includes efforts to preserve affordable rental housing -- a key policy that helps ensure housing remains affordable to working families.